frey-sw/angular-template/README.md

-# After 90
+# Angular Template
-Angular workspace used to work with After90 projects It contains 2 libraries and 3 web projects
+Angular template workspace

 # Configuration
 Create the `.env` file for each project, placed on the assets folder of the 3 web platforms (backoffice, scouting-portal, player-portal).